pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 1. Open VS Code on your local machine.
 2. Click the green remote indicator icon (`><`) in the bottom-left corner of the VS Code window, or press `F1` and type "Remote-SSH: Connect to Host...".
 3. Select "Add New SSH Host...".
 4. Enter the SSH connection command: VS Code will prompt you to enter the SSH connection command.
-You can use the `gcloud` command you used earlier, but simplified for direct SSH.
+We will use a direct SSH command.
 Replace `YOUR_EXTERNAL_IP` with your instance's actual external IP.

     ```bash
     ssh -i ~/.ssh/google_compute_engine USERNAME@YOUR_EXTERNAL_IP